celestin/dev/ps/doc/kpro/cpp/README.txt

 To install a floating license you must download and install a license server for FLEXlm for the platform that you will be running the server.

-Instructions can be found at http://www.globetrotter.com/.

 Contact Details
 ===============

-Any comments, queries or for licensing please contact Power Software using one of the following methods:
+Any comments, queries or for licensing please contact Power Software by email:

-Email: objects@powersoftware.com
+objects@powersoftware.com
-Phone: +44 (0) 1224 622201
-Fax  : +44 (0) 1224 622202